5 (or More) Reasons Automating Parcel Bill Payment Makes Sense

 So many of the expenses we have now – think your mortgage, car payments, utilities, cell phone, just to name a few –are automatically paid electronically.
 It’s one of the modern conveniences afforded us by technology we have come to take for granted.

 As a business leader, have you fully accepted such simplicity in paying your organization’s expenses?
 The answer is probably “yes, but not always.”
 Chances are how you pay your FedEx and UPS invoices currently fall under the “not always” caveat.
 Instead, it’s done manually and ad hoc.

 But there’s good reason to change that.
 Here’s why automating your parcel bill payment makes sense.

-Over the past 12 months, VeriShip customers paid more than $2.7 million in fees to the carriers.
+- Over the past 12 months, VeriShip customers paid more than $2.7 million in fees for paying the carriers.
 That’s wasted money going down the drain.
 And there’s an easy remedy: scheduled parcel payment maximizes the time you have your money in hand while ensuring you’ll never be hit with a late fee again.

 Elaine is VeriShip’s Chief Financial Officer.